Table of Contents:

 - Dangling: With a hook and jump ring, you can design whimsical polymer clay earrings like leave-shaped earrings, wings and more.

 - Chandelier: Chandelier earrings are elegant, and believe it or not, can involve polymer clay.
-You’ll need eye pins and jump rings to create chandelier earrings, so we recommend using the template we have on our site.
+You’ll need eye pins and jump rings to create chandelier earrings.

 - Hoops: You can make hoop earrings entirely out of polymer clay, or you can use metal hoop earrings and attach polymer clay beads or other clay shapes.